matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips2.md

                        :max-bins 25})])
 ~~~

 The `histogram-view` function simply creates a container `:svg` element, which scales into its parent element through the `:width "100%"` setting.
-Also note the `:viewBox "0 0 400 250"`, which allows us to work with a useful coordinate system that's independent from the size of the rendered element.
-Finally, the we pass some data to the `histogram-view-fn`, which we'll look into next.
+Also note the `:viewBox "0 0 400 250"`, which allows us to work with a useful coordinate system that's independent of the size of the rendered element.
+Finally, we pass some data to the `histogram-view-fn`, which we'll look into next.

 ~~~
 (defn histogram-view-fn